 Our shared human condition fills our lives with many challenges, with negative addiction being one of the most challenging.
 Since negative addiction is tied to our human condition, we know that there are key lessons we need to learn.
 Once negative addiction is mastered, we can more easily evolve as individuals and as a species.

 Addiction can be positive or negative.
 It's important to understand addiction because we are all predisposed to negative addiction as a fundamental human condition because of our human need for food and sex, both of which stimulate the pleasure center of our brain.
-These human conditional needs force situations of temptation, choice, self-control and self-development.
+These human conditional needs force situations of temptation, choice, self-control, and self-development.

-Negative addiction is frequently associated with drugs, tobacco, and gambling but also include over indulgences in food, sex, electronics, social media, etc. Most often negative addiction is not made by reasonable choice but is one of circumstance.
-As many become reliant on pain killers like morphine for treatment of an injury, this addiction becomes hard to stop even after our injury is healed, often leading to the use of illegal drugs like heroin.
+Negative addiction is frequently associated with drugs, tobacco, and gambling but also includes overindulgences in food, sex, entertainment, social media, etc. Most often, harmful addiction is not made by a reasonable choice but is one of circumstance.
+As many become reliant on pain killers like morphine and fentanyl for the treatment of an injury, this addiction becomes hard to stop even after our injury is healed, often leading to the use of illegal drugs like heroin.

-Preventing Addiction: The best practice in dealing with addiction is to prevent it from happening in the first place.
-We do this by:
+The best practice in dealing with addiction is to prevent it from happening in the first place.

 - Ensuring that the young are not exposed to addictive products.

 For example, at work, instead of looking at your phone, you engage other people around you.
 You might place a snack you really like in front of you and wait to eat it for a long time or even give it away.

-Here it's important to view these temptations as tests of your will power rather than a true desire.
+Here it's essential to view these temptations as tests of your will power rather than a sincere desire.
 As you overcome each test, you will gain strength and abilities that will allow you to withstand other temptations when they arise.
-Overcoming addiction can be a life challenge that once mastered, makes you a mentally stronger person.
+Overcoming addiction can be a life challenge that, once mastered, makes you a mentally stronger person.

-To Overcome Addiction:
+To Overcome Addiction

-3. The third step is to create a plan to end your addiction.
+- The third step is to create a plan to end your addiction.

 - This plan should include help from others as needed.
 There are support groups that help with ending every form of addiction.

 - Adjust the plan if it's not working to find the right balance for you.
-Note that there are commonalities when fixing addiction, but in the end, all plans need to be customized to fit the individual person as while similar, we are not all the same.
-This might require different approaches.
+Note that there are commonalities when fixing addiction, but in the end, the program needs to be customized to fit the individual, for, while similar, we are not all the same.
+You might require different approaches.

-These are feelings of tremendous emotional, mental and physical trauma as your animal body fights off the addiction.
-After the withdrawal period is over, it’s key to heal and recover with good nutrition as well as positive mental and physical exercise.
+These are feelings of tremendous emotional, mental, and physical trauma as your animal body fights off the addiction.
+After the withdrawal period is over, it’s critical to heal and recover with proper nutrition as well as positive mental and physical exercise.
 You need to work to transmute all the negative and positive energy that comes with this event into building good habits that make your life better.

-- Here it’s important to focus and fill your life with the positive instead of focusing on what you are not doing.
+- Continue to focus and fill your life with the positive instead of focusing on what you are not doing.
 It's about crowding out the bad with the good.